jr-chapman/foreign-object-anomaly-detection/README.md

 Finally, download the file _PADCHEST_chest_x_ray_images_labels_160K_01.02.19.csv_ which contains all dataset metadata.
 Create a folder _dataset_ in the root directory of this repository and save the CSV file here.

 ### Step 4: Download the Pre-Trained Model
 This implementation is based on the pre-trained MAE anomaly detection model by Lily Georgescu.
 To download the pre-trained model, navigate to the repository at this link: [https://github.com/lilygeorgescu/MAE-medical-anomaly-detection](https://github.com/lilygeorgescu/MAE-medical-anomaly-detection) and scroll to the section _Results and trained models_.
-Here, install the pre-trained model for the BraTS2020 dataset over the Google Drive link.
+Here, download the pre-trained model for the BraTS2020 dataset over the Google Drive link.
 A direct link to the Google Drive is provided [here](https://drive.google.com/file/d/1QxFHy8nYeaj5OPQExmcbf9PQNzMOhoCy/view).

 Once downloaded, copy and save the _brats\_pretrained.pth_ file to the root directory of the repository.